Our Top Contract Priorities

 We lack grid, generation, and storage capacity to meet these goals

-Too much focus has on speed to renewables and "clean" sources
+Too much focus on speed to renewables and "clean" sources

 Costs to Colorado residents by 2050 could exceed $900/month under Polis "clean" energy plans